MedTechChain/hospital/README.md

 Before running the service (IDE or Docker), make sure to copy the crypto material required for the integration with Fabric infrastructure.

-Use the `scripts/load-crypto.sh` script to automatically copy the crypto material.
+Use the `scripts/copy-crypto.sh` script to copy the crypto material.
+Use the `scripts/copy-protos.sh` script to copy the proto jar.

 ## Build
 ```shell